fzhu2e/LMRt/README.md

     + Easy setup for different priors, proxies, and Proxy System Models (PSMs) included in [PRYSM API](https://github.com/fzhu2e/prysm-api)
 + Faster speed
     + Easy parallel computing with multiprocessing and other techniques
++ Leveraging the power of Machine Learning (added in v0.6.0)

 ## Results